rewire-hardware/ReWire/_posts/2016-05-03-quick-start.md

                              |____________________|
 ```

-(Obviously our choice of a 50MHz oscillator will make it impossible to view the sequence in real time, but the `pause` switch will make it possible to peek in on the sequence.)
+(Obviously our choice of a 50MHz clock will make it impossible to view the sequence in real time, but the `pause` switch will make it possible to peek in on the sequence.)

 To map VHDL inputs and outputs to FPGA pins, we must add a UCF constraint file to our project.
 First, __select Implementation in the Design pane at the upper left corner of the Project Navigator window__.
 Then select __Project -> New Source -> Implementation Constraints File__.
 Under __File name__, enter `Fibonacci.ucf`, then __click Next__ and __click Finish__.
 An editor window for the (new, blank) UCF file will appear. __Enter the following text__ and select __File -> Save__: